DaveCrown/vmware-kb79248/README.md

 Start with cloning this to your local workstation with `git clone https://github.com/DaveCrown/vmware-kb79248.git` and `cd vmware-kb79248`

 ### Unix
 Use your favorite package manager.
-See the [Ansible Installation Guide](https://docs.ansible.com/ansible/latest/installation_guide/index.html)
+See the [Ansible Installation Guide](https://docs.ansible.com/ansible/latest/installation_guide/index.html).
+You will also need the pyVmomi Python library.
+For some reason, the package is not a dependency for Ansible.

 ### Windows
 Either spin up a vm, or use the attached vagrant file to spin a Centos 7 environment.
-The vagrant fil will call the included `install.yml` play to configure the environment with Ansible, Git, and a few other goodies.
+The vagrant file will call the included `install.yml` play to configure the environment with Ansible, Git, and a few other goodies.
 To install Vagrant, see the [Vagrant Install Guide](https://www.vagrantup.com/intro/getting-started/install.html).
 You'll also need one of the aforementioned hypervisors.

 ### Vagrant
 The included Vagrant file will spin up a Centos 7 VM, and use the `install.yml` play to install all the required software, copy all the file in this repository over to the `/vagrant` directory.
 Once Vagrant and a hypervisor has been installed, run `vagrant up`.
 Once the vmn is built, run `vagrant ssh` to log into the vm.
 Once in, `cd /vagrant` to get to the files.
 When your done, `vagrant destory` to stop and remove the vm.
 You can always rebuild it with `vagrant up` again